New Apple app launches in Britain that pays people to get fit

 Rewards include Vivobarefoot running shoes, Kymira infra-red clothing and fitness classes from Wonderush or BOOMCycle.

-The company has signed up four London start-ups to offer Sweatcoin as part of an employee rewards program that will offer extra days off, subsidized healthy meals or free massages for sweatcoins they accumulate through activity.
+The company has signed up four London start-ups to offer Sweatcoin as part of an employee rewards programme that will offer extra days off, subsidised healthy meals or free massages for sweatcoins they accumulate through activity.

 Fomenko said his company had talked to all the major health insurers but must prove it can attract users before it can hope to sign commercial deals to use Sweatcoin metrics as a way of calculating health risks and potentially lowering policy premiums for verified physical activity.